 Another common cause is head and neck radiation therapy.
-Systemic diseases can cause dry mouth including autoimmune diseases (particularly Sjogren’s and lupus), poorly-controlled diabetes, hyperthyroidism, Parkinson’s, and 60% of bone marrow transplant recipients.
+Systemic diseases can cause dry mouth including autoimmune diseases – particularly Sjogren’s and Lupus.
+So can poorly-controlled diabetes, hyperthyroidism, Parkinson’s, and 60% of bone marrow transplants.

 So you’re probably asking what you can do about it?
 Here’s a list treatment options to help moisten the mouth and protect the teeth against decay.